mohansakireddy/retail/README.md

 <h1 align="center">Retailer</h1>
-This project is a RESTful Web API built using spring boot.
+<p>This project is a RESTful Web API built using spring boot. </p>
-This Retailer application calculates reward points for customers based on their transaction amounts during the last three months.
+<p>This Retailer application calculates reward points for customers based on their transaction amounts during the last three months.</p>
-Reward points are earned as follows
+<p>Reward points are earned as follows <br>
-i) A cutomer receives 2 points for every dollar sprnt over $100 in each transaction and ii) A cusotmer receives 1 point for every dollar spent between $50 and $100 in each transaction.
+i) A cutomer receives 2 points for every dollar sprnt over $100 in each transaction and <br>
+ii) A cusotmer receives 1 point for every dollar spent between $50 and $100 in each transaction.</p>

 API's Endpoins:
 1) getCustomerRewards: